 Make yourself at home.

 Our residence halls double as memory factories.
 Within their walls friendships are made, experience is gained and unwinding is rampant.
-When the newest hall opens in January 2017, nearly one of every four dorm rooms on campus will have been built or renovated within 10 years.
+With the opening of Maya Angelou Hall in January 2017, nearly one of every four dorm rooms on campus has been built or renovated within 10 years.
+By 2018, when the last renovation of upperclass housing is completed, 57 percent of on-campus rooms will have been built or renovated within 10 years.

 Wake Forest has a three-year on-campus residency requirement.
 It guarantees housing for eight semesters for all undergraduates admitted as resident students.
 Seniors are eligible for off-campus housing.